The sun is shining and the air is warm. It’s a perfect moment for a wander through the forest with your dog and then down to the beach for a picnic.

 If you have concerns about any of the symptoms that may be the result of a tick infestation, it’s time to talk to a vet.
 You may also be unsure or worried about removing ticks yourself.
 Whatever the issue, we can help.

-Get in touch with us now.
+Do you still have any questions about ticks?
+Then schedule a video consultation with one of our qualified vets!
 We will always have an experienced vet available to offer you reassurance and advice.
 Find out more information about all our competitively priced pet insurance products too.